Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Oh.

-RANDOM MAN: Can I just say that was amazing?
-I dunno if that's inappropriate but that was you, right?
+PECK THE PERVERT: Can I just say that was amazing?
+I dunno if that’s inappropriate but… that was you, right?

-RM: Never knew anybody could get in that many holes at one time.
-Huh.
+PECK THE PERVERT: Never knew anybody could get in that many holes at one time.
+Uh!

 PLECK: Ugh.

-BORY: Hi, welcome to Slog's, my name is Bory I'll be your waitress today.
+BORY AMPBER, THE WAITRESS: Hi, welcome to Slog’s.
+My name is Bory, I’ll be your waitress today.
 What can I get for you to drink?
-Or if I can hook anyone up I'd be happy to do that too.
+Or if I can hook anyone up I’d be happy to do that too.

 PLECK: Oh.
 Hello, Bory.
 I’m uh… Ambassador Pleck Decksetter, we’re here with the Federated Alliance.
 This is C-53 and this is Dar.